Imprints of ultralight axions on the gravitational wave and pulsar timing measurement

 with

-$ \mathcal{P}_{\text{DR}} $ has been given in Eq.~\eqref{di}.
-Here $\mathcal{\tilde{P}}$ is the time derivative of gravitational atom mass as in Eq.~\eqref{A}.
-It should be noted that for the NS-BH binary we discussed, orbital frequency at which the binary begin to generate axion radiation is approximately $ \mathcal{O}(10^2)~\textrm{rad/s} $, so DR effect would not change the GW waveform of the inspiral binary less than this frequency.
+$ \mathcal{P}_{\text{DR}} $ is given in Eq.~\eqref{di}.
+Notice that for the NS-BH binary, orbital frequency at which the binary begin to generate axion radiation is approximately $ \mathcal{O}(10^2)~\textrm{rad/s} $, so when the inspiral binary is less than this frequency the DR effect would not change the GW waveform.

 In Fig.~\ref{power}, we show the normalized power of radiated energy for different axion effects.
-The power for each effect is normalized to the power of GW radiation $\mathcal{P}_{\rm GW}$ in vacuum and we take binary GW frequency $f $ from $10^{-4}$ to $10^{-1}~\text{Hz}$.
+The power for each effect is normalized to the GW power $\mathcal{P}_{\rm GW}$ in vacuum and we take binary GW frequency $f $ from $10^{-4}$ to $10^{-1}~\text{Hz}$.
 The purple line represents the normalized power of radiated energy from the DC effect.
-The green, blue and orange lines mark the DF effect for different DM densities with $ n = 2, 5\text{ and } 10 $, in which we adopt $ I(r,v) \approx 3 $~\cite{Eda:2014kra}.
-Since the binary orbital frequency here is much smaller comparing to the angular frequency of axion, the DR effect is negligible.
+The green, blue and orange lines mark the DF effect for different DM densities with $ n = 2, 5\text{ and } 10 $.
+Since the binary orbital frequency here is much smaller compared to the angular frequency of axion, the DR effect is negligible.
 In the light blue region, the NS-BH binary merger time is less than 5 years, which is the typical operation time of space-borne GW detector.
-We find that the DC effect is at least several orders of magnitude larger than the DF effect numerically.
-Even if we assume the axion DM density with $n=10$, the DF contribution is much less than the DC contribution throughout the whole frequency band we are interested in.
-Moreover, when the GW frequency is low (e.g., $ f=10^{-3}~\text{Hz} $), the power of orbital energy loss induced by the DC effect is comparable with the GW power for the NS-BH binary in vacuum, and as the binary getting closer, the DC effect becomes relatively weaker.
-In other words, the DC effect could play an important role when binary GW frequency is in the low frequency band, while in the high frequency band, the influence of DC effect is small.
+We find that the DC effect is at least several orders of magnitude \textit{larger} than the DF effect numerically throughout the whole frequency band we are interested in, even if we assume the DM density with $n=10$.
+Moreover, when the GW frequency is low (e.g., $ f=10^{-3}~\text{Hz} $), the power of orbital energy loss induced by the DC effect is comparable with the GW power for the binary in vacuum, and as the binary gets closer, the DC effect becomes relatively weaker.
+In other words, the DC effect could play a \textit{key} role when binary GW frequency is in the low frequency band, while in the high frequency band, the influence of DC effect is small.

-\textit{\textbf{Effects on gravitational wave detector and pulsar timing measurements.}}--- The existence of ultralight axion can change both the phase and the amplitude of GW emitted by the NS-BH binary.
-To determine the impact of DC on the GW signals in the space-borne and ground-based detector, here we calculate the GW phase modification induced by it.
-When the effects of DF and DR is relatively insignificant, only axion annihilation power $ \mathcal{\tilde{P}} $ brings a shift into GW frequency evolution.
-From Eq.~\eqref{r:evol} as well as Eq.~\eqref{:fre}, we get
+\textit{\textbf{New effects on gravitational wave detector and pulsar timing measurement.}}--- To determine the impact of DC on the GW signals in the space-borne detector, here we calculate the GW phase modification induced by it.
+From Eq.~\eqref{r:evol}, we get